Understanding heat transfer oil

 Global Heat Transfer also offers Thermocare® 24/7 Live Condition Monitoring.
 This cloud-based remote monitoring system continuously monitors fluid condition, sharing real-time data with the cloud that engineers can access from any location.
 The platform can determine the presence of degradation factors and warn maintenance personnel with an alert to smart devices if it detects an anomaly.

-If you have any other questions about heat transfer systems or heat transfer oils, contact Global Heat Transfer.
+If you have any other questions about heat transfer systems or heat transfer oils, contact Global Heat Transfer or fill out the contact form below.

 On our contact page you can find contact details for our offices in the UK, US and worldwide.